axeluhl/sailing-analytics/wiki/planning/businesscases/racecommitteeapp.md

 ## Description

-As there currently exist an implementation that covers some of the features, the aim of this project is to re-design and re-implement some of the code.
+As there currently exist an implementation that covers some of the features, the aim of this project is to re-design and re-implement some of the code of the prototype.
 This especially holds for the user interface that currently needs some revamp to be also accessible to the average user.

-This project can be divided into two major stages:
+This project can be divided into three major stages:

 - The first one is to design a user interface that one the one hand please the eye and is tailored to a mobile touch device.
-This design should take into account all of the desired features and provide mock-up like interface.
-It has been agreed that this step needs to be taken out by an external agency that has the background, the skills and the experience.
+This design should take into account all of the desired features and provide a mock-up like interface for both versions.
+It has been agreed that this step needs to be taken out by an external agency that has a mobile background, the skills and the experience.
+This step relies on a document that is yet to be built that describes the desired features and the clustering of these features with regards to the two versions.

+- The second step is about integrating the design with the Sailing Analytics server.
+This requires a major effort from the tech team and also team work between the external agency and our developers.
+Some work from the current prototype can be reused but a major part needs to be rewritten.

+- The third stage is about to make sure that the infrastructure is ready to handle the traffic that follows a successful deployment to an app store.
+We cannot judge exactly how much interest there will be in the sailing community for such a solution but aiming for around 100 active users a day without active advertising feels like the right number at the start.
+Nevertheless we should be prepared to handle up to 1000 concurrent users a day during the first three months.
+In addition to that we will need to have some sort of support ready to react to user questions and feedback.
+This also includes an up to date documentation and FAQ that is linked to the app.

 ## Synergies

+Providing the public with such an app could quickly raise synergies with other software providers that could want to integrate with our solution.

 ## Risks

+It is currently unclear how much interest can be expected by the sailor community for the public version of the app.
+In contrast to that the efforts and risks that need to be taken into account developing such an app are big.
+Not only that we can't judge how much work such a complex application would require from the external agency, but also that the risks deploying and supporting an app that is downloadable by everyone can't just be numbered.

+In addition to that it is unknown if the feature set a first public version would have then, really would meet the expectations of the target group.
+In the worst case the community just won't use the app and that could damage the brand.

+The development of the professional version has the same risk factors as the public version regarding the development of the interface.
+As the feature set is known the risks of failure are much lower than for the public version.

 ## Prototype

-There is currently no prototype.
+A working prototype has been developed and has also been used quite successful in regattas all over the world.

 ## Estimation